brooklynrail/brooklynrail-platform/content/events/2020/07/a-tribute-to-john-ashbery.md

       St. Mark’s Church.
 He is co-chair of writing at the Milton Avery Graduate School of the Arts and also teaches writing at Pratt Institute and Brooklyn College.
 He lives in New York City.
+  - person: marcella-durand
+    event_bio: Marcella Durand's most recent books include The Prospect, just now out from Delete Press, https://deletepress.org, and Earth's Horizons, her translation of Michèle Métail's book-length poem, Les Horizons du sol, published this spring by Black Square Editions, https://www.blacksquareeditions.org.
+Other publications include Rays of
+      the Shadow (Tent Editions, 2017); Le Jardin de M. (The Garden of M.), with French translations by Olivier Brossard (joca seria, 2016); Deep Eco Pré, a collaboration with Tina Darragh, (Little Red Leaves); AREA (Belladonna);
+      and Traffic & Weather (Futurepoem), written during a residency at the Lower Manhattan Cultural Council.
+She is currently working on a new collection forthcoming from Black Square Editions.
 date: 2020-07-28 13:00:00 -0500
 end_date: 2020-07-28 14:00:00 -0500
 series: 95